Universal White Brotherhood

-The Universal White Brotherhood (UWB) is a religious movement founded in Bulgaria in 1897 by Peter Deunov.
+The Universal White Brotherhood (UWB) is a religious movement founded in Bulgaria in 1897 by Peter Dunov.
 It was later established in France in 1937 by Omraam Mikhaël Aïvanhov, one of Deunov's followers.

 Their teachings are also known as "Dunovism", after the founder.
 The group proposes a Christian esoterism, characterized by a number of practices, including prayers, meditation, breathing exercises, yoga of nutrition and paneurhythmy.
 A person can be both a member of the group and of another religion.
 It has two centers located in Sèvres and Fréjus and 2,000 followers in France.
 It is present in many countries, including Canada, Switzerland and Belgium.

 Explanation of name

 "Universal" refers to human's ability to understand universal concepts about life.
 It speaks to the idea that people can expand their consciousness with these concepts that extend to more than just one person or group.

 "White" refers to "the highest spiritual symbol, which is the synthesis of all colors, being the manifestations of the soul’s virtues".
 "Brotherhood" is meant to indicate that the UWB's teachings are for every human no matter what community, religion, or group they belong to.
 The Universal White Brotherhood believes that their teachings are for everyone so that they can expand their consciousness and embrace a virtuous spirituality.